Wed 20 Sept - pack car, transfer, eBikes, BelAir, Prondines, sunset, broken door

 We were up early to get moving south, because I only had one more day before I would have to leave France at the end of my 3 month stay.
 First we went to Intermarche to stock up on supplies for the trip, and to buy fuel at the cheapest price (about 1.85euro/litre for diesel).
 Then we headed over to the house to drop off the baritone pans that we had been carrying around in the campervan, and then to show the inside of the van to Isabelle, who was showing interest in getting a camper for themselves.
 Then we were off, heading west along the A62 motorway towards Bordeaux, then south-west towards Bayonne along the southern edge of the big French forestry area, before turning off at Dax to head for Plage des Sablères, our destination for the evening.

-The campsite was located in a shady, sandy area, with just sand dunes separating it from the Atlantic Ocean.
+The campsite was located in a shady, sandy area, with just sand dunes separating us from the Atlantic Ocean.

 The sand dunes were inviting so, soon after we had setup the camper, we headed south for access to the beach on the other side of the dunes.
 The view of the ocean was impressive as we reached the top of the dunes and looked over the beach, although we did notice that while there were some people at the edge of the water, few were going into the water.